 B. Wood1, B. Finucci1, J. Black2

 1. NIWA, Wellington, 2.
-GNS Science, Gracefield
+GNS Science, Lower Hutt

 Abstract.

 This document describes an approach for standardising spatial grids used to subset or analyse fisheries and related datasets in New Zealand.
-The traditional approach where researchers or analysts create custom grids for specific analyses results in project specific datasets that can be difficult to reuse in overlay analyses with data from other analyses using other grids of different scales, origins and Coordinate Reference Systems (CRS’s).
+The traditional approach where researchers or analysts create custom grids for specific analyses results in project specific datasets that can be difficult to reuse in overlay analyses with data from other analyses using other grids of different scales, origins and Coordinate Reference Systems (CRSs).
 The approach described here specifies an origin and an appropriate Equal Area New Zealand centric projection.
 Cell sizes from 250m x 250m to 64km x 64km are supported, with any grid cell of any size either completely containing or completely contained by other cells.
 This allows for resampling and overlay analyses minimising artefacts caused by the actual grids (such as moire patterns).
 Typical analyses include data describing fish, seabird or marine mammal distributions, along with a variety of geological and environmental data in the wider New Zealand region.
 NIWA staff have successfully generated a variety of grids compliant with this specification using a variety of software packages, including ArcMap, R, GDAL and Postgis.

 Coordinate Reference System.

 All grids will be created using a standard New Zealand centric Albers Equal Area projection (coordinate system) already widely used by NIWA, GNS and other New Zealand-based research agencies.
-The parameters defining this CRS
+The parameters defining this CRS are:

+Projection type: Albers Equal Area

+Standard Parallel 1: 30 S

+Standard Parallel 2: 50 S

-Central Meridian: 175
+Central Meridian: 175 E

+Latitude of Origin: 40 S

+False Easting: 0

+False Northing: 0

+Datum: WGS84

-(for users of the Proj.4 software libraries used by tools such as Postgis, Spatialite, R and QGIS) are:
+For users of the Proj.4 software libraries used by tools such as Postgis, Spatialite, R and QGIS this is specified by:

 +proj=aea +lat_1=-30 +lat_2=-50 +lat_0=-40 +lon_0=175 +x_0=0+y_0=0 +ellps=WGS84 +datum=WGS84 +units=m +no_defs